-Activity Description Installation of Support Structures Activities associated with the installation of support structures will include creation of drilled holes for the purposes of stabilizing the support structures of the photovoltaic arrays construction of foundations and/or support structures beneath transformers, inverters and photovoltaic panels installation of photovoltaic panels on fixed racking structures inspection of foundation construction and of support structures prior to the installation of photovoltaic modules, and wiring.
-Underground Cable Installation Activities associated with underground cable installation will include installation of Direct Current (DC) wiring along the structural supports of the photovoltaic arrays.
+Activity Description Site Preparation Activities associated with the site preparation will include ' consultation with the landowner to determine the locations of topsoil and subsoil stockpiles where topsoil is stripped.
+Note that the piles will not be within 30 m of waterbodies and drainage routes. accumulation of uncut or shredded crops on the soil surface where topsoil is not stripped removal of trees and shrubs as required [to occur outside of breeding bird period (May through July)] • installation of sediment and erosion control features as necessary.
+Installation of Support Structures Activities associated with the installation of support structures will include • creation of drilled holes for the purposes of stabilizing the support structures of the photovoltaic arrays construction of foundations and/or support structures beneath transformers, inverters and photovoltaic panels installation of photovoltaic panels on fixed racking structures • inspection of foundation construction and of support structures prior to the installation of photovoltaic modules, and wiring.
+Underground Cable Activities associated with underground cable installation will include Installation installation of Direct Current (DC) wiring along the structural supports of the photovoltaic arrays.
 A network of underground DC cabling will be required at the termination point of the photovoltaic arrays to centrally located inverters which will then convert the electricity to alternating current (AC). utilization of a simple trenching device to install the cables; whereby a slot will be opened, the cable will be laid, and the soil replaced.
-Site Security Activities associated with site security will include installation of gate and fence on Project location (in the vicinity of the woodland, the fence will be installed 30 m away from the woodland). installation of additional security measures (e.g., security cameras, motion sensor flood lighting) if deemed necessary.
-Distribution Line Erection Activities associated with distribution line erection will include erection of a overhead distribution connection from the transformer to transport the generated power from the Project to the 44-kV connection point utilization of new wooden poles.
+Site Security Activities associated with site security will include , installation of gate and fence on Project location (in the vicinity of the woodland, the fence will be installed 30 m away from the woodland). installation of additional security measures (e.g., security cameras, motion sensor flood lighting) if deemed necessary.
+Distribution Line Activities associated with distribution line erection will include Erection erection of a overhead distribution connection from the transformer Erection to transport the generated power from the Project to the 44-kV connection point utilization of new wooden poles.
 For the majority of locations, work will be completed from the existing roadway or within the municipal right of way.
-However, Option A will entail removal of vegetation within the right of way up to 30 from the average annual high water mark of Lower Deception Lake.
+However, Option A will entail removal of vegetation within the right of way along the southern edge of Lower Deception Lake (30 m from the average annual high water mark).